 Please contact us to schedule an appointment to microchip your pet.
 Although we hope your pet never becomes lost, we want you to be prepared.
 We can also suggest a plan to have in place so if your pet does go missing, you’ll be able to act quickly.

 We can microchip ferrets, rabbits, birds, and other companion animals, too!

 Skin problems are common in dogs and cats and can be caused by hormonal disorders, allergies, infections, or parasites such as fleas and mites.
-These issues can be particularly difficult to treat and should be addressed promptly.
+These issues can be particularly difficult to treat and should be seen for veterinary dermatology services promptly.

 We can often diagnose a skin problem by simply examining your pet.
 Some dermatologic diseases or conditions do require additional diagnostic procedures to ensure a correct diagnosis.
 Depending on your pet’s symptoms and the results of our physical exam, we may run blood work or perform a urinalysis, skin scraping, or biopsies.

 Canine hip dysplasia (abnormal development of the hip joint) begins when the hip joint in a young dog becomes loose or unstable.
 If left undiagnosed and untreated, this instability causes abnormal wear of the hip cartilage and ultimately progresses to osteoarthritis or degenerative joint disease.
 Signs of this condition are pain, reluctance to get up or exercise, difficulty climbing stairs, a “bunny-hopping” gait, limping, and lameness, especially after periods of inactivity or exercise.

 Hip dysplasia most commonly affects large- and giant-breed dogs; however, smaller dogs can also be affected.
 Although genetics often play a role in this disorder, young dogs that grow or gain weight too quickly or get too much high-impact exercise are also at risk.
 Being overweight can aggravate hip dysplasia.